 Sugar Grove is a tiny town located in the state of Virginia.
 With a population of 610 people and just one neighborhood, Sugar Grove is the 321st largest community in Virginia.

-Sugar Grove is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sugar Grove doesn't have a public transportation system that people use for their commute.

 The people who call Sugar Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sugar Grove residents report their race to be White.
-Important ancestries of people in Sugar Grove include English, Irish, British, Austrian, and Italian.
+Important ancestries of people in Sugar Grove include English, German, Swedish, Italian, and Scottish.

 The most common language spoken in Sugar Grove is English.
 Other important languages spoken here include German/Yiddish and Polish.